 - Scan regularly: schedule regular system scans with your antivirus software to detect any suspicious activity.
 This can prevent malware from hiding in your system under the guise of svchost.exe.

-By following these steps, you can stay ahead of potential threats and ensure that svchost.exe continues functioning as it should — safely and securely.
+By going through these steps, you can stay ahead of potential threats and ensure that svchost.exe continues functioning as it should — safely and securely.

 Start by pressing Ctrl + Alt + Delete to bring up the Task Manager.
 Look for any suspicious svchost.exe processes that use an unusually high amount of CPU power or memory.